John Coltrane (1926-1967) was the greatest saxophonist who ever lived, only Charlie Parker comes close.

 Saying what needs to be said:

 The first time I heard “Alabama” some 15 years ago, I had no idea the back story.
-I had no idea that Coltrane was playing for 4 beautiful African-American girls who had their lives snuffed out like that fateful day down south.
+I had no idea that Coltrane was playing for 4 beautiful African-American girls who had their lives snuffed out that fateful day down south.

 To me, no other artist, except possibly the Harmon muted Miles Davis comes close to Coltrane for playing without pretension.
 Miles and Coltrane both had an incredible knack for speaking the truth through their instruments.
-Coltrane was able to capture the anguish of a people trying to make sense of such a senseless act.
+Coltrane was able to capture the anguish of a people trying to make sense of a senseless act.

 Live performance of “Alabama”